Policies

 Chat

 The default context when you’re talking to Chalie directly.
-Most read actions (searching email, checking weather, browsing the web) are set to Allow by default.
-Actions that have real-world consequences — sending emails, controlling devices, modifying calendar events — default to Ask.
+Most read actions (checking weather, browsing the web, searching documents) are set to Allow by default.
+Actions that have real-world consequences — anything touching your email, calendar, or contacts, or controlling devices — default to Ask.

 Background

-Background tasks run without you present — things like scheduled briefings, pattern detection, and memory consolidation.
+Background tasks run without you present — things like scheduled briefings, pattern detection, and proactive summaries.
 Since there’s no one to click “approve”, any action set to Ask in this context is automatically denied.
-Most actions default to Deny here.
-Only safe, non-destructive operations like storing a memory are allowed by default.
+Read-only and non-destructive operations are allowed by default (searching files, looking up weather).
+Actions that write, send, or delete things — controlling devices, deleting documents — default to Deny, and your personal information (email, calendar, contacts) is blocked entirely unless you open it up.

 External agent